Education

 In rural areas, the high poverty levels, combined with lack of access to educational services, and exams often set in non-ethnic languages, contribute to only 8% of children passing their final exams at age 15, compared to 17.8% in urban areas.
 Last year, less than 5% of students passed their Year 10 exams in Chin State.
 This dismal pass rate has contributed to weaknesses in local drivers for change, as only students who matriculate from year 10 are able to secure formal employment or go on to further education.

-Working together to rebuild shattered hope and give a young person hope of a brighter future
+Working together to rebuild hope for a brighter future

 Chin State is one of the poorest regions in Myanmar.
 As a result of the country’s severe troubles, school enrolment is very low.
 In rural areas, high poverty levels, combined with a lack of access to educational services, the impact of covid-19 and exams often set in non-ethnic languages, contribute to just 8% of children passing their final exams at age 15.